Strong travel demand lifts Boeing in first quarter

-CHICAGO (AP) — Rising demand for travel is providing Boeing with a huge tail wind, pushing earnings and revenue beyond Wall Street expectations in the first quarter.
+NEW YORK (AP) — Rising demand for travel is providing Boeing with a huge tail wind, pushing earnings and revenue beyond Wall Street expectations in the first quarter.

+The aircraft maker also boosted its 2018 profit outlook and cited a strong backlog on orders.
+It expects to increase production of its 767’s over the next within the next two years.

+“Our team’s strong first-quarter performance, combined with the positive market outlook across our businesses and our confidence in executing on our production and development programs, gives us a solid foundation to raise our guidance for the year,” said President and CEO Dennis Muilenburg.

 Most Read Business Stories